-First, $C_P/V = c_p$ is just specific heat per unit volume, so there is no dependence on some volume which is not defined anywhere in the problem. - Second, for the ideal gas $T\alpha = 1$, so the JT effect does not produce a change in the temperature. - Third, in general $T\alpha$ can be either larger or smaller than one, moreover $T\alpha 1$ may change sign as a function of temperature.
+- First, $C_P/V = c_p$ is just specific heat per unit volume, so there is no dependence on some volume which is not defined anywhere in the problem. - Second, for the ideal gas $T\alpha = 1$, so the JT effect does not produce a change in the temperature. - Third, in general $T\alpha$ can be either larger or smaller than one, moreover $T\alpha 1$ may change sign as a function of temperature.
 So it means that a gas can either heat up or cool down in the process.
 The latter case is commonly used in refrigerators.
-We also can calculate the change of the entropy of the gas.
+LECTURE 5.
+RELATION BETWEEN MEASURABLES.
+JOULE-THOMSON PROCESS.
+17 We also can calculate the change of the entropy of the gas.
 Using $dW = TdS + VdP|{JT} = 0$ we find: $$\left(\frac{\partial S}{\partial P}\right)W = -\frac{V}{T}$$ LECTURE 6 Maximum work.

 6.1.
 Maximum work.
 LL 19 Consider an isolated system in equilibrium.
 If all the processes inside are reversible, then dS = 0.
 It means that dA = dE, so dA is a full differential.
 It also means that if the system after some process returned to the same state, the total work done by the system is zero.
 Consider an isolated system, which consists of several subsystems.
 Each subsystem is at equilibrium, but the subsystems are not at equilibrium with each other.
-We want to know how much work it is possible to extract from such system while its subsystems equilibrate with each other.
-We are interested only in the work due to the equilibration process.
+We want to know how much work it is possible to extract from such system while its subsystems equilibrate with each other. • We are interested only in the work due to the equilibration process.

 In particular we consider the volume of the system in the final state to be the same as in the initial state.
 (Otherwise the system can just expand by a reversible process).
 It is clear, that the work done by the system depends on how the equilibrium is reached.
-The final state (its energy, entropy, etc) will also depend on the process.
-The initial total energy of the system is E_0 , and the entropy is S_0 , The total energy in the final state E depends on the total entropy of the final state (the final state itself depends on the process).
-As the system is isolated, the total work done by the system must be equal to the change of energy: $$R = E_0 - E(S)$$ Now let's find the maximum of the work R as the function of the entropy of the final state.
+One can easily equilibrate two bodies and extract no work from the process.
+The final state (its energy, entropy, etc) will also depend on the process. - The final state is an equilibrium state.
+Let's describe the final state by its total volume and total entropy S. We keep the volume fixed, so different final states will have different final entropy.
+The total energy of the final state will be then a function of the total final entropy E(S) remember we keep the volume fixed. - The initial state has an initial energy total E_0 and initial total entropy S_0 .
+Notice, however, that as the initial state is not at equilibrium E_0 is NOT a function of S_0 . - As the system is isolated, the total work done by the system must be equal to the change of energy: $$R = E_0 - E(S)$$ Now let's find the maximum of the work R as the function of the entropy of the final state.
 For that we take the derivative of the above with respect to the entropy of the final state S: $$\frac{\partial R}{\partial S} = -\frac{\partial E}{\partial S} = -T < 0$$ So it is a monotonically decreasing function.
 It means that in order to maximize the work entropy of the final state must be as small as possible.
 During any process the entropy cannot decrease.
 So the smallest possible entropy is the initial total entropy of the system.
-It means that in order to extract the maximal work out of the equilibration process the subsystems should be equilibrated in a reversible process - process at constant entropy.
+20 FALL 2016, ARTEM G. ABANOV, THERMODYNAMICS AND STATISTICAL MECHANICS It means that in order to extract the maximal work out of the equilibration process the subsystems should be equilibrated in a reversible process - process at constant entropy.
 More precisely what we proved is the following: